dinoboards/V9958-Super/docs/vdp_super_res.md

 ## Super high res modes

+Setting bit 0 of REG31 will activate one of the super res modes.

 If bits 1:2 of REG31 are set, then one of the VDP's super modes are activated.
-There are 2 modes.
+There are 3 modes.
 The specific super mode is determined by bits 2:1 or REG31

+* 00: N/A not used
 * 01: 1 byte per pixel - colour from palette register - resolution of 50Hz:360x288 (103680 Bytes), 60Hz:360x240 (86400 bytes)
 * 10: 1 byte per pixel - colour from palette register - resolution of 50Hz:720x576 (414720 Bytes), 60Hz:720x480 (345600 bytes)
-* 11: Unused
+* 11: 1 byte per pixel - colour from palette register - resolution of 50Hz:720x288 (207360 Bytes), 60Hz:720x240 (172800 bytes)

 ## View Port Registers